jfalcou/eve/doc/manual/functions/arithmetic/fms.rst

     The call ``fms(x, y, z)`` is similar to ``x*y-z``

-    But really conformant fused multiply/sub also implies
+    But really conformant fused-multiply-sub also implies

     - only one rounding